History of Hamas: Hamas' declarations since the 2006 legislative elections

-Hamas has omitted its call for the destruction of Israel from its election manifesto, calling instead for "the establishment of an independent state whose capital is Jerusalem,".
+Hamas dropped its call for the destruction of Israel from its 2006 election manifesto, calling instead for "the establishment of an independent state whose capital is Jerusalem" and top Hamas official Mahmoud al-Zahar told CNN and claimed that 'long-term truce' with Israel is possible if Israel withdraws to pre-1967 borders and releases Palestinian prisoners.

-On February 8, Hamas head Khaled Mashal speaking in Cairo clarified that "Anyone who thinks Hamas will change is wrong".
+On 8 February 2006, Hamas head Khaled Mashal speaking in Cairo said that he wanted to send a message to the Israeli government that Hamas would be ready to talk if Israel met conditions that included a withdrawal to the 1967 boundaries, Hamas would then "possibly give a long-term truce with Israel".
+However, he also asserted that "We will not stand against the resistance, we will not condemn any operation and will never arrest any mujahed [holy warrior], Anyone who thinks Hamas will change is wrong" and refused to commit the organization to a full renunciation of violence..

-However, on February 13, 2006, in an interview in Russian newspaper Nezavisimaya Gazeta, the same Khaled Mashal declared that Hamas would stop armed struggle against Israel if it recognized the 1967 borders, withdrew itself from all Palestinian occupied territories (including the West Bank and East Jerusalem), and recognized Palestinian rights that would include the "right of return".
+However, on 13 February 2006, in an interview in Russian newspaper Nezavisimaya Gazeta, the same Khaled Mashal declared that Hamas would stop armed struggle against Israel if it recognized the 1967 borders, withdrew itself from all Palestinian occupied territories (including the West Bank and East Jerusalem), and recognized Palestinian rights that would include the "right of return".
 This was the first time that Hamas even talked about an eventual stop to armed struggle.
 But Mashal continued to refuse to acknowledge the Road map for peace, adopted by the Quartet in June 2003, "since nobody respects it".
 The Road map projected the establishment of an independent Palestinian state in 2005.
 The Palestinian Authority's Al-Hayat Al-Jadeeda conducted a poll in 2006 that showed that 84% of Palestinians support a peace deal with Israel, based on the responses of "863 Palestinians from the Gaza Strip and West Bank," and that more than 75% of the peace-deal supporters voted for Hamas.

 In April 2006, Henry Siegman, former director of the American Jewish Committee, stated that according to "a prominent senior member of Hamas's Political Committee" Hamas is prepared to explicitly recognize the state of Israel.
 "Members of Hamas's political directorate do not preclude significant changes over time in their policies toward Israel and in their founding charter, including recognition of Israel, and even mutual minor border adjustments.
 Such changes depend on Israel's recognition of Palestinian rights.
 Hamas will settle for nothing less than full reciprocity."
 These sentiments "are in striking contrast to the odiousness of Hamas's founding charter," said Siegman.

-In May 2006, Hamas leaders threatened a new Intifada, as well as to decapitate anyone who tried to bring down their cabinet.
+In May 2006, The Jerusalem Post reported that Hamas leaders threatened a new Intifada, as well as to decapitate anyone who tried to bring down their cabinet.